Linga Mudra: How to Do, Benefits, Precautions, and More

 The linga mudra also goes pretty well with meditation.
 Calm your mind and focus on eliminating your negative thoughts.
 If necessary use means like single point concentration, music concentration, or even mantras.
 You can even chant simple self-affirmative slogans like, “I offer all negative qualities in the fire of transformation.”

-Precautions and contradictions
+Precautions and Contradictions

 18 Comments